 Kira hated PE at school!
 She only turned up to the local rugby pitch in Wattstown (Rhondda) for a laugh with her friends, following a Facebook notice from Mark Hutton, Project Coordinator of Dynamic Young Communities!
 As she says herself, “I wasn’t expecting much but as soon as I started playing, I was hooked!” (check out this WRU TV video where Kira describes her experience).
 Kira and her friends started a new trend in girls’ rugby in Rhondda following Mark’s inspirational encouragement: there were 23 girls on that first evening, now many more (about 80) are playing regular rugby at under 15s and 18s levels for local teams and as part of a Welsh Rugby Union (WRU) sponsored rugby hub.
 Rugby helped to give Kira a new direction in life, teaching her team work, helping her become physically fit, giving her purpose and leading her (via several courses and coaching sessions) to become a coach for other girls.

 Kira left sixth form, not knowing what she really wanted to do.
 After becoming captain of Team Pink (Wattstown u18s girls) and going on to play representative rugby, she was offered the opportunity to take a Level 3 rugby apprenticeship with the WRU.
 She jumped at the chance and has since helped coach a range of young people in different settings, including some with a variety of disabilities.
-Having successfully completed her apprenticeship, Kira has just started a course in sports management at Cardiff Metropolitan University.
+Having successfully completed her apprenticeship, Kira went to take a course in sports management at Cardiff Metropolitan University and gained her degree a couple of years ago.
+She is now co-captain of Llandaff North and has landed what she describes as her ‘dream job’ working for the Welsh Rugby Union as a rugby officer for the female game.